 Having one platform to manage automated and manual tests can save a lot of time (as well as money, in most cases).

 When an automated regression test fails, it doesn’t always mean the software has a bug.
 Sometimes, it just means the test itself is out-of-date.
 These are called false failures.
 But figuring out why a test failed can be one of the most time-consuming tasks of automated functional testing.
 When using a code-based tool, teams often have to sort through many lines of code to find the error.
+This is antithetical to the kind of agile regression testing that allows teams to ship code fast and frequently.

 There are a few different ways tools try to make it easier to debug failures, but we’ve found the most useful option is to watch a video replay of the UI during the test.